openware/open-finance/docs/11_state-protocol.md

 # State channels protocol

-After login, server MUST keeps track of the end-user balance in an atomic and FIFO way, every time the balance is update the server must send a balance change event signed.
+After login, the server MUST keep track of the end-user balance in atomic and FIFO way, every time the balance is updated the server must send a balance change event signed.

 The Clients must perform a signature before sending additional orders.